Helping Parents and Young Kids Heal

 - Caregivers would like help with parenting and improving parent-child relationships

-Does Early Bird Make Difference?
+Does Child-Parent Therapy Make a Difference?

-"In time we started to see…it’s ok we can trust people, to be honest in therapy, to talk about bad things that happen, to feel…our sparkle inside that we thought we lost; with help we are finding out just how bring our sparkle really is."
+"In time we started to see…it’s ok we can trust people, to be honest in therapy, to talk about bad things that happen, to feel…our sparkle inside that we thought we lost; with help we are finding out just how bright our sparkle really is."

 – Anonymous Caregiver.

 Yes, it shows improvements in children’s mood, problem behaviors, learning, trauma symptoms, and biological stress response.
 It also shows improvements in parents’/caregivers’ mood, parenting stress, trauma symptoms, and partner relationship.
 And finally it shows improvements in parent-child relationship quality.
 It works!